 It is often advantageous to group individual nodes, or devices, into Groups to improve dashboard views and reporting.
-This is especially important when working with opMaps, as it allows geographical notification of group status, reducing the number of icons being represented.
+This is especially important when working with opCharts, as it allows geographical notification of group status, reducing the number of icons being represented.

 While NMIS ships with a set of default Groups built-in, most users will want to add custom groupings.
 Groups are single level and cannot be nested.
 Therefore, it is imperative some thought and consideration be given to the creation of groups and assignment of nodes.
-If you plan to use opMaps you should consider creating Groups based on specific geographic location.
+If you plan to use opCharts you should consider creating Groups based on a specific geographic location.
 Otherwise, Group definition is most often defined by device type (Routers, switches, etc), business function (core, perimeter, offsite, etc), or manufacturer (Cisco, Juniper, etc).

-Σ - To help with monitoring and troubleshooting make sure you have a dedicated group to contain your primary or Master NMIS server and any additional critical nodes.
+Σ - To help with monitoring and troubleshooting make sure you have a dedicated group to contain your primary or Primary NMIS server and any additional critical nodes.
 NMIS ships with the default NMIS8 Group

 Group definitions are contained in the NMIS config file - config.nmis - but this can be edited through the NMIS interface by selecting Setup > Add/Edit Groups from the NMIS menu.

 The Add/Edit Groups window Allows direct editing of the group_list field from the config.nmis file.

 NOTE: The group list should contain NO SPACES; this includes between group names comprised of multiple words (use an underscore _ ), or following the group name.
 However, within the terminal commas are used to separate the different groups.

 Once you have completed adding your group, click the Add button to confirm or Cancel to close the dialogue box.
 The NMIS Configuration window will open, centred on the group_list, to allow you to confirm the change.
 When you are satisfied simply close this window.